alanjds/drf-nested-routers/README.md

 $ tox -e py39-django3.1-drf3.11
 ```

-Once you submit a pull request, your changes will be run against many environments with Github Actions named CI.
+Once you submit a pull request, your changes will be run against many environments with GitHub Actions named CI.

 ## License